World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, places, names

 --Chris Wayan

-LISTS AND LINKS: war - nocturnes - blindness - pain in dreams - earth and under - alter egos - bets and dares - honesty - puns - creativity - kites - grief and loss - poetry - 60 years earlier, Amy Lowell's great-uncle, also a prominent poet, dreamed of a Gold Egg
+LISTS AND LINKS: war - nocturnes - blindness - pain in dreams - earth & under - alter egos - bets & dares - honesty - puns - creativity - kites - lightning - grief & loss - poetry - 60 years earlier, Amy Lowell's great-uncle, also a prominent poet, dreamed of a Gold Egg

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books